osvaldoferraz/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
+Analysis of a Data Set based on more the 4000 Kickstart Fundrasings around the globe.

 ### Purpose
+Louise is a playwriter that wants information on how she can get the best outcome for her Kickstarter Fundraising Campaing for her play *Fever*.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date